10up/gutenberg-best-practices/guides/using-wordpress-packages-on-the-frontend.md

 You can find a list of `@wordpress/` packages that are the exception to this rule and that can be used in the [Useful packages outside of the editor](#useful-packages-outside-of-the-editor) section.

-:::warning
+:::caution
 The `@wordpress/` dependencies are first and foremost designed to be used within the editor.
-Therefore they are not super optimized for frontend performance and size.
+Therefore they are not necessarily optimized for frontend performance and size.
 Some packages rely on [`lodash`](https://lodash.com) or [`moment`](https://momentjs.com) and therefore come with a **lot** of code.

-:::warning
+_Starting in WordPress 6.1 a lot of packages have dropped their reliance of `lodash`._
+:::caution

 ## Bundle size